Description: Used to get the page navigation list

 How to use:{% navList 变量名称 %}

-, it can also be defined as other variable names.
-After definition, it needs to be consistent with the variable names used in the for loop below.
+It can also be defined with other variable names.
+After definition, it must be consistent with the variable name used in the following for loop.

 The supported parameters of navList are